Restriction on Coal Tar-Based Sealants

 The new law

 Coal tar-based sealant is widely used to recondition asphalt surfaces, but there are serious environmental concerns with its use.
 Minnesota passed a law during the 2013 legislative session which bans the use and sale of coal tar-based sealcoats effective January 1, 2014.
-Coal tar-based sealants may continue to be sold and applied legally in Minnesota through December of 2013 except within the jurisdictions of the 28 Minnesota cities which have already banned it. (see list of cities who already have bans in place).
-While Coal tar-based sealants may still be applied legally in Minnesota, the MPCA urges you to consider safer alternatives during the summer and fall of 2013.
-Doing so will help minimize the ongoing release of harmful and persistent chemicals that can harm our lakes and rivers and will also help minimize clean-up costs to taxpayers.
+Coal tar-based sealants can no longer be sold or applied legally in Minnesota.
+The new law will help minimize the ongoing release of harmful and persistent chemicals that can harm our lakes and rivers and will also help minimize clean-up costs to taxpayers.
 To learn more about coal-tar based seal coats, safer alternatives, or frequently asked questions please visit our link to Coal Tar-Based Sealcoat or the information about Moving to safer alternatives to coal tar sealcoats webpage.
-Questions about safer alternatives, or assistance to retailers, suppliers, commercial applicators, contractors, and business associations about disposal of unused retail or commercial stocks may be directed to Al Innes, at 651-757-2457 or email@example.com
+Questions about safer alternatives or assistance to retailers, suppliers, commercial applicators, contractors, and business associations about disposal of unused retail or commercial stocks may be directed to Al Innes, at 651-757-2457 or email@example.com

 Sediment removal guidance and video on sediment removalManaging Stormwater Sediment Best Management Practice Guidance for Municipalities